giyu51/XRay-Pneumonia-Detection-GUI/README.md

 |![labels](./images/labels.png)|![confusion matrix](./images/confusion-matrix-example.png)|

-Based on the observed graph and confusion matrix, the model exhibits superior performance in predicting the `PNEUMONIA` class (98.7%) compared to the `NORMAL` class (50%).
+Based on the observed graph and confusion matrix, the model exhibits superior performance in predicting the **`PNEUMONIA` class (94%)** compared to the **`NORMAL` class (72.2%)**.
 However, it is important to note that the model's performance is subject to potential improvements in the future, and further optimization may lead to enhanced accuracy and generalization capabilities.

 ⚠️ Please be aware that we are currently working on this project, and there are plans to make further upgrades and improvements in the future.